fabula-ui/docs/pages/utilities/alignment/en/description.md

 # Description

-The **alignment** utilities help you align the content of an element.
+The **alignment** utilities help you align the content of a component.